google/libphonenumber/making-metadata-changes.md

 These steps outline how to edit the metadata for the phone number library to fix problems with validation or formatting.

-Note that cannot accept pull requests to modify metadata directly, but you may use these guidelines to create changes in your own fork until we fix issues upstream.
+Note that we cannot accept pull requests to modify metadata directly, but you may use these guidelines to create changes in your own fork until we fix issues upstream.
 Please [file a corresponding issue](CONTRIBUTING.md#checklist-before-filing-an-issue) with us.